 Molecular mechanisms of protein biogenesis including protein folding, membrane trafficking, and stress response; structural biology of protein-protein interaction and molecular recognition using X-ray crystallography.

-The main focus of our lab is to develop bioinformatics algorithms to predict 3-dimensional structures of protein molecules from amino acid sequences and deduce the biological functions based on the sequence-to-structure-to-function paradigm.
-We are also working on protein-ligand docking, protein design, RNA alternative splicing and new drug discovery.
+The main focus of our lab is to develop advanced bioinformatics methods to predict 3-dimensional structures of proteins from amino acid sequences and deduce the biological functions based on the sequence-to-structure-to-function paradigm.
+We are also working on protein design (or inverse protein folding), protein-ligand docking, and drug discovery.